Kalabasa/leanrada.com/src/pages/works/planetdefense.md

 {{> links . heading="Try it out" }}

-This is my entry for the 38th [Ludum Dare](https://ldjam.com).
+This was my entry for the 38th [Ludum Dare](https://ldjam.com).

 Ludum Dare is a Game Jam (a hackathon for games) held every four months.
 A theme is announced and participants create a game from scratch in *48 hours*.

-I participate in these <abbr title="Ludum Dare">LD</abbr> jams occasionally.
+I used participated in these <abbr title="Ludum Dare">LD</abbr> jams frequently.
 In LD 38, the theme was **A Small World**.
 Immediately after the theme was announced, I went self-brainstorming for game concepts.
 Fortunately, I settled on an idea before the 12-hour mark.

 ## Missile Command, but circular.